kevgo/run-that-app/README.md

 managers) are:

-- You need to run a binary for which no good way to install them exists, for example binaries distributed via GitHub Releases.
+- You need to run a binary for which no good way to install them exists, for example binaries distributed through GitHub Releases.
-- You use or support a wide variety of operating systems and want to avoid having to deal with an endless variety of package managers like Homebrew, Nix, Scoop, Chocolatey, winget, DNF, pacman, apt, pkg, snap, zypper, xbps, portage, etc.
+- You use or support a variety of operating systems and want to avoid having to deal with an endless variety of package managers like Homebrew, Nix, Scoop, Chocolatey, winget, DNF, pacman, apt, pkg, snap, zypper, xbps, portage, etc.
 - You don't want to write and maintain Bash scripts to install your dependencies and deal with various versions and flavors of `curl`, `gzip`, and `tar`
 - You work in an environment in which no package manager is available.
 - You need a different version of an application than the one installed by your package manager.
-- You work on multiple projects that require different versions development tools.
+- You work on multiple projects that require different versions of development tools.
-- You want to avoid the overhead of working inside Docker.
+- You want to avoid the overhead of Docker.
 - You want to install third-party tools as fast as possible for the best developer experience.